egc112/OpenWRT-OpenVPN-scramble/README.md

-# openvpn-scramble options for OpenWRT
+# OpenVPN Scramble options for OpenWRT

 The Scramble options can be used to obfuscate the connection, this can be useful to escape censoring.
 It is supported by a number of OpenVPN providers e.g. TorGuard, [StrongVPN](https://blog.strongvpn.com/strongvpn-scramble/), IPvanish etc.